dguest/atlas-dl/_episodes/05-adding-code.md

 ~~~
 {: .bash}

-Let's unpack what we just did there, since it was a _very_ long command:
+Let's unpack what we just did there, since it was a _very_ long command. `docker run`, runs a container, but we supplied a few named arguments:
- - blork
+ - `--rm`: tells docker to delete the container when you exit
+ - `-it`: two arguments, run **i**nteractive with attached **t**erminal
+ - `-w`: sets the directory you'll be in when the container starts
+ - `-v`: mounts your current directory within the image so you can
+   access files on your laptop

+There were also a few positional arguments (those without a `-*`
+flag).

+The first points to a container: in this case we're using an ATLAS
+release which includes all the libraries we'll need for analysis work.

+The second argument tells the container what to run in the
+container.
+This one is more complicated than what you might have seen
+before because we have to copy our credentials into a place in the
+image where git will find them.

 ## Compile this code